-The Gordon Smith and Vincent Wright Memorial Prizes 2019
+The Gordon Smith and Vincent Wright Memorial Prizes

-The two articles below have been judged by members of the Editorial Board and the Editors as making a significant contribution to the study of comparative European politics.
+The articles below have been judged by members of the Editorial Board and the Editors as making a significant contribution to the study of comparative European politics.